-Interest Due: April 1 and October 1, Commencing April 1, 2018
+Interest Due: April 1 and October 1, Commencing October 1, 2019

-The Minnesota Higher Education Facilities Authority Revenue Refunding Bonds, Series 2017A (University of St. Thomas) (the "Bonds") are to mature annually on October 1 as described on the inside front cover of this Official Statement.
+The Minnesota Higher Education Facilities Authority Revenue Bonds, Series 2019 (University of St. Thomas) (the "Bonds") are to mature annually on October 1 as described on the first page following the inside front cover of this Official Statement.
+Capitalized terms used on this front cover not defined herein shall have the meanings as set forth in Appendix IV "DEFINITIONS OF CERTAIN TERMS."

-The Bonds will be subject to optional redemption in whole or in part in certain cases of damage to or destruction or condemnation of the Project Facilities described in the Loan Agreement and the Indenture for the Bonds, or in the event of a Determination of Taxability, as described herein.
-See "THE BONDS - Prior Redemption - Extraordinary Optional Redemption."
+The Bonds will be subject to redemption at the option of the Authority, at the direction of the University of St. Thomas, a Minnesota non-profit corporation (the "University") on October 1, 2029 and on any date thereafter at par plus accrued interest, in whole or in part prior to maturity, as described herein.
+The Bonds are subject to extraordinary optional redemption in whole or in part in certain cases of damage to or destruction or condemnation of the Project Facilities described in the Loan Agreement and the Indenture for the Bonds, or in the event of a Determination of Taxability, as described herein.
+The Term Bonds are subject to mandatory redemption in installments as described herein.
+See "THE BONDS - Redemption."

 The Bonds will be issued as fully registered Bonds without coupons and, when issued, will be registered in the name of Cede & Co., as nominee of The Depository Trust Company ("DTC").
 DTC will act as securities depository of the Bonds.
 Individual purchases may be made in book entry form only, in the principal amount of \$5,000 and integral multiples thereof.
 Purchasers will not receive certificates representing their interest in the Bonds purchased.
-See "THE BONDS -- Book Entry System" herein.
-Wells Fargo Bank, National Association will act as Trustee.
+See "THE BONDS - Book Entry System" herein.
+Wells Fargo Bank, National Association, Minneapolis, Minnesota will act as Trustee.

-The Bonds are special obligations of the Minnesota Higher Education Facilities Authority (the "Authority") payable solely from Loan Repayments made by or on behalf of the University of St. Thomas (the "University") pursuant to a Loan Agreement between the Authority and the University, or out of other amounts pledged pursuant to the Indenture as described herein.
+The Bonds are special obligations of the Minnesota Higher Education Facilities Authority (the "Authority") payable solely from Loan Repayments made by or on behalf of the University pursuant to a Loan Agreement between the Authority and the University, or out of other amounts pledged pursuant to the Indenture as described herein.
 The Loan Repayments will be a general obligation of the University.

-THE BONDS SHALL NOT BE LEGAL OR MORAL OBLIGATIONS OF THE STATE OF MINNESOTA NOR SHALL THEY CONSTITUTE A DEBT FOR WHICH THE FAITH AND CREDIT OF THE AUTHORITY OR THE STATE OF MINNESOTA, OR THE TAXING POWERS OF THE STATE OF MINNESOTA, ARE PLEDGED.
+THE BONDS SHALL NOT BE LEGAL OR MORAL OBLIGATIONS OF THE STATE OF MINNESOTA (THE "STATE") NOR SHALL THEY CONSTITUTE A DEBT FOR WHICH THE FAITH AND CREDIT OF THE AUTHORITY OR THE STATE, OR THE TAXING POWERS OF THE STATE, ARE PLEDGED.
 THE AUTHORITY HAS NO TAXING POWERS.

-The Bonds are offered when, as and if issued by the Authority and accepted by Piper Jaffray & Co. and U.S. Bancorp Investments, Inc. (the "Underwriters") subject to the opinion as to validity and tax exemption of the Bonds by McGrann Shea Carnival Straughn & Lamb, Chartered, Minneapolis, Minnesota, Bond Counsel.
-Certain legal matters will be passed upon for the University by Nilan Johnson Lewis PA, Minneapolis, Minnesota and for the Underwriters by Fox Rothschild LLP, Minneapolis, Minnesota.
-The Bonds are expected to be available for delivery to the Underwriters through the facilities of DTC on or about December 28, 2017.
+The Bonds are offered when, as and if issued by the Authority and accepted by Dougherty & Company LLC, Minneapolis, Minnesota (the "Underwriter") subject to the opinion as to validity and tax exemption of the Bonds by McGrann Shea Carnival Straughn & Lamb, Chartered, Minneapolis, Minnesota, Bond Counsel.
+Certain legal matters will be passed upon for the University by Nilan Johnson Lewis PA, Minneapolis, Minnesota and for the Underwriter by Ballard Spahr LLP, Minneapolis, Minnesota.
+The Bonds are expected to be available for delivery to the Underwriter through the facilities of DTC on or about May 30, 2019.